pi-bot/PBmotorDriver/README.md

 with the other motor.

 ## Documentation
-- `void setLMpwr(int pwr)` <br> Set the power factor and direction for the left motor.
+- `void setLMpwr(int pwr)` Set the power factor and direction for the left motor.
+  N.B.
 Power factors should be between -255 and 255.
 The motors brake at supplied values of 0.
-- `void setRMpwr(int pwr)` <br> Set the power factor and direction for the right motor.
+- `void setRMpwr(int pwr)` Set the power factor and direction for the right motor.
-- `void setPwrs(int LMpwr, int RMpwr)` <br> Set power and direction for both motors.
+- `void setPwrs(int LMpwr, int RMpwr)` Set power and direction for both motors.
+- `void stopLM()` Stops the left motor and is equivalent to setLMpwr(0).
+- `void stopRM()` Stops the right motor and is equivalent to setRMpwr(0).
+- `void stopM()` Stops both motor and is equivalent to setPwrs(0,0).

 **N.B.** The voltage supplied to the motors are directly from the battery when a micro-usb power supply is disconnected.
 This means that the power and subsequent speeds of the motors will depend on the batteries charge level.